How a sump pump works with a sump pit and discharge pipe to keep a basement dry.

 Oklahoma storms can bring heavy rain and power outages, a combination that puts any basement at risk.
 Before storm season arrives, it’s the perfect time to double-check your system.
 Beyond the usual cleaning and testing, consider what happens if the power goes out.
 A standard sump pump won’t run without electricity, leaving your basement vulnerable.
 This is why a battery backup system is a smart investment.
 It can keep your pump running for hours during an outage, giving you peace of mind.
 A reliable sump pump is a key part of a complete basement waterproofing strategy, ensuring you’re protected no matter the weather.

-Common Sump Pump Problems to Watch For
+Common Sump Pump Problems and How to Spot Them

 Even the most reliable sump pump can run into issues.
 Knowing what to look for can help you catch a small problem before it turns into a major flood.
 Here are a few of the most common sump pump troubles homeowners face.

-When the Float Switch Fails
+What to Do When the Float Switch Gets Stuck

 Your sump pump’s float switch is its trigger.
 As water fills the pit, the float rises, and once it hits a certain level, it signals the pump to turn on.
 It’s a simple but crucial mechanism, and it’s often the first part to cause trouble.
 The switch can get stuck or tangled, preventing it from rising with the water.
 If this happens, your pump won’t know it’s time to get to work, leaving your basement vulnerable.
 On the flip side, it can also get stuck in the “on” position, causing the motor to run nonstop and burn itself out.
 Since most sump pumps have a lifespan of about 10 years, an aging unit is more likely to experience this kind of mechanical failure.

-Clogs, Power Outages, and Other Issues
+Solving Clogs, Power Loss, and Other Common Issues

 Beyond the switch, a few other common culprits can stop your sump pump in its tracks.
 Over time, dirt, gravel, and other debris can find their way into the sump pit, clogging the pump’s intake screen or even the discharge line.
 This is why a quick check-up and cleaning are so important.
 Another major issue is a power outage.
 Most sump pumps run on electricity, so if a storm knocks out your power, your pump goes down too, right when you need it most.
 This is where having a battery backup system can be a real lifesaver.
 Regular maintenance and inspections can help you catch these problems before they lead to a flooded basement and expensive repairs.